checkly/docs.checklyhq.com/site/content/docs/dashboards/_index.md

 ![Tags](/docs/images/dashboards/tags.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You'll need to press Enter to save the tag before you save your updated check!
+You'll need to press Enter to save the tag before you save your updated check!

 2. Then, edit the dashboard to include the tag:

 ![Filter by tags](/docs/images/dashboards/filter_by_tag.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also in this step, remember to hit Enter to save the tag before you hit "Save settings".
+Also in this step, remember to hit Enter to save the tag before you hit "Save settings".